AndersDeath/diary2/000-current.md

 # 29 April - Saturday - Barcelona - 212 day of immigration

 This day was nice.
 We were in Sagrada de Familia by Gaudi architector.
 This church is amazing.
+I can honestly say that it's the one of the best building that I saw in my life.